AMP-SCZ/coding-test/bioinform-test.md

 ---

-Please open GitHub issues should you have any questions.
+Please open GitHub issues under this repository should you have any questions.
 We shall respond to you through that.
 Our GitHub handles are `tashrifibllah` and `yrathi`.